 - Asilomar Keeps Popping Up!
-Owen and Dede Densmore.
-Co - Owen and Dede Densmore, Complexity WorkshopExploiting the AMW Network to Build Your Startup Team - Exploiting the AMW Network to Build Your Startup Tea Richard Ross, Berkeley TeleMedia - Heading Deep into the Heart of Silicon Valley Debby Hindus, Rapport, Inc. - Asilomar Changed My Life, or It's All Your Fault Brian Kelly, BKMS - It's Not Only What You Know, It's Who You Know Who Knows You Mike Cheponis, California Wireless
+Owen and Dede Densmore, Complexity Workshop - Exploiting the AMW Network to Build Your Startup Team Richard Ross, Berkeley TeleMedia - Heading Deep into the Heart of Silicon Valley Debby Hindus, Rapport, Inc. - Asilomar Changed My Life, or It's All Your Fault Brian Kelly, BKMS - It's Not Only What You Know, It's Who You Know Who Knows You Mike Cheponis, California Wireless